pusheen1024/hangman/README.md

 # hangman
-A simple cli hangman game.
+A simple cli hangman game (based on materials from stepik.org).